 If you feel that your breasts have not fully developed or are looking to restore shape and volume, then you may benefit from breast augmentation.

 A Breast Augmentation or “boob job” is one of the most commonly performed cosmetic surgery procedures.
-It is not something that should be undertaken lightly due to the potential life long maintenance that may be required.
-Modern breast implants mean that good long term results are possible.
+It is not something that should be undertaken lightly due to the possible life long maintenance that may be required.
+Modern breast implants mean that excellent long term results are possible.

-Most women considering breast enhancement desire a natural breast size and feel to their breasts.
-Silicone gel breast implants are used throughout the world and there is no scientific evidence to suggest that silicone can cause harm.
+Most women considering breast enhancement ask for natural breast size and feel to their breasts.
+Silicone gel breast implants are used throughout the world and generally have an excellent safety profile.

-The discussion surrounding breast implants can be complex as there are many factors to consider.
+The discussion surrounding breast implants can be complicated as there are many factors to consider.

 Breast Implant Consultation

 At your initial consultation, will we discuss what your concerns are and what you are aiming to achieve.
 We will help guide you to choose the most suitable size of breast implant that matches your wishes, but more importantly, matches your pre-existing chest and breast tissue.